nationalarchives/tdr-consignment-api/README.md

 If this is not set, you may see errors with the message:

 `Could not resolve substitution to a value: ${DB_PORT}`

+#### Removing tests

+If an API test is removed because it is no longer needed, you will need to modify the list of required status checks on Github.

+These can be found in "Settings > Branches" under the `master` branch.

+The branch status checks are run when a pull request is raised and will get stuck if it tries to run a check on a test that is no longer present.
+You can remove the test at this point and the checks will carry on to completion.

 ### Graphql Schema